 2023-05-27 20:03:47

-In just over two months, the rates of regulated savings accounts (Livret A, LDDS, LEP, CEL) could increase again on August 1, one of the two annual review deadlines.
+In just over two months, the rates of regulated savings accounts (Livret A, LDDS, LEP, CEL) might increase once more on August 1, one of the two annual review deadlines.
 The Governor of the Banque de France, François Villeroy de Galhau, will decide in mid-July, as is the rule.
 He has two options: let the rates update automatically according to the evolution of inflation and short interbank rates or invoke “exceptional circumstances” to derogate from this rule.

 The half-yearly average of the €STR rate from January to June would stand at 2.66%.
 With these projections for the half-yearly averages of the €STR rate and inflation excluding tobacco, strict application of the formula would imply a Livret A rate of 4.3%.

-LDDS and Livret A could see their rate increase
+LDDS and Livret A might see their rate increase

 It is unlikely that savers will benefit from a rate of 3% on the Livret A, but calls to maintain this rate come from the banking sector, the Caisse des Dépôts and even the minister delegate in charge of towns and housing.
 The derogation should be applied.